 You really have to go swimming here!
-Ormiston Gorge is a perfect place to relax after the whole day of sightseeing in the heat of the Australian desert.
+Ormiston Gorge is a perfect place to relax after a whole day of sightseeing in the heat of the Australian desert.
 We spent quite some time at this waterhole and didn’t want to leave.
-The boys just couldn’t get enough and kept on going back in the water.
+The kids just couldn’t get enough and kept on going back into the water.
 It’s better than any swimming pool!
 What a view!

 In case you wonder, there are no crocodiles here and it’s perfectly safe to swim at Ormiston Gorge.
 I wouldn’t go jumping off the rocks as some local teenagers were doing though…

 We also took a short walk further down the gorge and the views were simply amazing!